 I'm not afraid of Math, how about you?
 Meet Katherine G. Johnson, a lady who loved Math.

-Katherine G. Johnson (1918- ), was a great mathematician and physicist.
-She was born August 26, 1918.
+Katherine G. Johnson (1918-2020), was a great mathematician and physicist.
+She was born August 26, 1918 in White Sulphur Springs, West Virginia.
 She worked as a mathematician for the National Aeronautics Space Agency (NASA).

-Katherine Johnson really loved Math.
+Katherine Johnson really loved Math and was good in Math.
 Not only did she calculate trajectories, she created star maps for astronauts.
 She based the maps on what the astronauts would see while looking out of their windows at any given time on the spacecraft.

 Katherine was a true mathematician, and her favorite subject was Algebra!
-She is now retired and is honored as the first African-American in her field.
+She retired and has been honored as the first African-American in her field.
+Mrs. Johnson was awarded the Presidential Medal of Freedom, NASA Group Achievement Award, the Congressional Gold Medal and several other awards.
+She died on February 24, 2020.

 Mop Top the Hip Hop Scientist Celebrates African-Americans in the Sciences